mendix/docs/content/developerportal/howto/use-collaboration-widget.md

 ---
-title: "Use the Mendix Collaboration Widget"
+title: "Use the Mendix Feedback & Collaboration Widget"
 category: "How-To's"
 menu_order: 65
-description: "Describes how to use the Mendix Collaboration Widget for providing feedback, editing, and sharing apps."
+description: "Describes how to use the Mendix Feedback & Collaboration Widget for providing feedback, editing, and sharing apps."
 tags: ["Collaboration","Widget","Developer Portal", "Event App"]
 ---

 ## 1 Introduction

-The Mendix Collaboration Widget enables you to collaborate more easily and quickly then ever before when developing an app project.
+The Mendix Feedback & Collaboration Widget enables you to collaborate more easily and quickly then ever before when developing an app project.
 With this widget, you make use of the fully integrated Mendix app feedback cycle as well as access editing capabilities in the Web Modeler, check out a mobile view of the app, and easily share the app via email.

 ![](attachments/collab-widget/widget.png)